JayPant/CODSOFT/README.md

-# CODSFT Data Science Internship
+# CODSOFT Data Science Internship

-Welcome to my CODSFT Data Science Internship repository.
-This repository contains my work on various data science tasks as part of my internship at CODSFT.
+Welcome to my CODSOFT Data Science Internship repository.
+This repository contains my work on various data science tasks as part of my internship at CODSOFT.
 The tasks include:

 1. Titanic Survival Prediction
 2. Movie Rating Prediction with Python